AviatrixSystems/Docs/HowTos/AviatrixAPI/multiple_approaches_to_use_aviatrix_api/multiple_approaches_to_use_aviatrix_api.rst

 Introduction
 ------------

-Aviatrix provides a REST/RESTful (Representational State Transfer) API to help customers to integrate Aviatrix products or to automate some routine tasks, such as backups for the Aviatrix controller, checking the status of active/live VPN users for management purposes, etc.
+Aviatrix provides APIs to help customers to integrate Aviatrix products or to automate some routine tasks, such as backups for the Aviatrix controller, checking the status of active/live VPN users for management purposes, etc.

 |

 Tools
 -----

-In this document, we demonstrate Aviatrix REST API invocation with the following tools.
+In this document, we demonstrate Aviatrix API invocation with the following tools.
   1. **Postman**
   2. Linux **"curl"** command
   3. Python **"requests"** module/library/package